louisheimel/lifting-state-up/README.md

 How can we do this?
 Props are passed down from parent component to child component, but there is no way we know of to pass data up from a child to a parent.
 We can pass any value down as a prop from a parent to a child...

 We know that functions are values in Javascript.
 So, we can create a function which modifies the state of the parent, and pass it down as a prop to the child component.
 This enables the child component to indirectly set the state of it's parent!

+BONUS:
+If you're ambitious, google "react hooks" and use the latest and greatest react hooks feature to rewrite the app.